 This collection documents the career of Daniel B. Brewster as a United States Senator from Maryland.
 Brewster's files primarily consist of correspondence, reports, and newspaper clippings.
 Important subjects covered are commerce, the tariff, social security, Medicare, unemployment, the armed services, Vietnam, and foreign politics.

-Dean W. Coston first worked for WUOM, Ann Arbor, as chief engineer from 1948 to 1961.
+Dean Walter Coston (1923-2013) helped advance the cause of public broadcasting by insisting that radio be included in the Public Broadcasting Act of 1967, which he helped write.
+Coston first worked for WUOM, Ann Arbor, as chief engineer from 1948 to 1961.
 In 1961, he joined the Department of Health, Education and Welfare in 1961 as Special Assistant to the Assistant Secretary (Legislation).
-In 1963, he became Deputy Assistant Secretary, and was Deputy Under-Secretary by 1966.
-His main concern was the development, implementation and administration of legislation in various areas including education.
-Coston helped advance the cause of radio by including it in the...
+In 1963, he became Deputy Assistant Secretary and was Deputy Under-Secretary by 1966.
+His main concern...

 Richard Palmer Moe was born on November 27, 1936 in Duluth, Minnesota.
 He received a Bachelor of Arts in Political Science from Williams College in 1959 and a law degree from the University of Minnesota Law School in 1966.
 He began a career in politics as an administrative assistant to Minneapolis Mayor Arthur Naftalin (1961-1962) and then served as administrative assistant to Minnesota Lieutenant Governor A.M.
 Keith (1963-1967).
 In 1967, Moe became the finance director for the Minnesota...

 - People: Mondale, Walter F.